cybercongress/cybercongress/site/content/post/euler-6-migration.md

 ---
 date: 2020-02-24
-url: euler-6-proposal
+url: euler-6-migration
-title: 'State migration proposal euler-5 -> euler-6'
+title: 'State migration proccess from euler-5 -> euler-6'
 author: serejandmyself
 ---

 > Summary: Currently we have at least one blocking error to continue the Game of Links on top of the euler-5 network: a bandwidth limiting bug which removes the ability to correctly load the network.
 According to the outlined launch protocol of euler-5, we have to act and relaunch the network.

-Due to the blocking error described in [#309](https://github.com/cybercongress/congress/issues/309), we propose to activate the [crisis protocol](https://github.com/cybercongress/congress/blob/master/site/content/post/game-of-links.md#crisis-protocol) and migrate from euler 5 -> euler-6.
+Due to the blocking error described in [#309](https://github.com/cybercongress/congress/issues/309), we shall activate the [crisis protocol](https://github.com/cybercongress/congress/blob/master/site/content/post/game-of-links.md#crisis-protocol) and migrate from euler 5 -> euler-6.

 The migration will include:
-- NEEDS HELP (PLEASE LIST ALL FIXES HERE preferably with links)
 - A rewritten storage for using the latest SDK features (such as IAVL with in-memory data, which periodically flushes to disk.
 This was introduced in SDK 0.38.0 for high I/O performing chain, such as ours)
 - During calculation, we now catch NaN values and assign zero values to them
 - Bandwidth consumption during linking is fixed and now consumes/regenerates energy as should